 Treat Yourself to a Massage:

 Yes, you have permission to indulge yourself a little bit as a massage can release any tension and tightness in sore muscles and aching joints.
 And a massage will also leave you feeling completely relaxed and spoilt.

 Acupuncture is another treatment than can reduce arthritic pain.
 Acupuncture can release pain by increasing the release of endorphins into the body, which in turn help to block pain.
 It is commonly used to treat arthritis as well as treating chronic pain cause by headaches, back and neck pain and muscle pain.

 So when you feel that cold winter weather getting closer, dig out your winter woollies, plan an indoor exercise schedule and treat yourself to some treatments here at Kenilworth Chiropractic Clinic.
 We are a team of highly experienced chiropractors in Coventry, and are always on hand to offer any advice and information on dealing with arthritis.
-If you would like to know more get in touch with us today by clicking here.
+If you would like to know more get in touch with us today using the online enquiry form.